 how to tell if a chainsaw bar is bad

 - A damaged or bent bar.

 - The chain wiggles on the bar.

 - The edges of the blade are tilted at an angle.

 - A stuck or broken bar nose sprocket.

 Always inspect your bar and chain to avoid loss or injury.
 Chainsaws are a big responsibility and require maintenance after every job.

 The Importance of Knowing the Length

-When getting these values, you are going to be handling the actual chain of the tool, so you must follow the necessary safety steps.
+When getting these values, you will be handling the actual chainsaw chain of the tool, so you must follow the necessary safety steps.